sding11/RAG-VR/README.md

 This repository code implements the functionality of the RAG-VR system.
+RAG-VR is the first 3D question-answering system for VR that enhances answer accuracy and efficiency by integrating retrieval-augmented generation (RAG) with a localized knowledge database and a trained retriever optimized to distinguish relevant information.
 # RAG-VR
 This repository accompanies the workshop paper "RAG-VR: Leveraging Retrieval-Augmented Generation for 3D Question Answering in VR Environments", to appear at GenAI-XR 2025.
 ## Outline